davidkhala/node-utils/aws/README.md

 - s3 bucket name only accept lowercase

 ### AWS SQS
+- If you delete a queue, you must wait at least 60 seconds before creating a queue with the same name.
-- AWS.SimpleQueueService.PurgeQueueInProgress: Only one PurgeQueue operation on ${QueueName} is allowed every 60 seconds.
+    - `AWS.SimpleQueueService.PurgeQueueInProgress: Only one PurgeQueue operation on ${QueueName} is allowed every 60 seconds.`

 ### AWS MQ
 - Amazon MQ is a managed message broker service for Apache ActiveMQ, provides support for ActiveMQ versions 5.15.0, 5.15.6, 5.15.8, and 5.15.9.